 The ACCC intends to issue a public competition assessment in due course.
-Further information is available from the public register at Sea Swift Pty Ltd - proposed acquisition of Toll Marine Logistics Australia.

 Sea Swift and Toll Marine Logistics are both providers of scheduled marine freight services to the Northern Territory, far north Queensland and coastal communities including the Torres Strait Islands.